-- As long as waste exists in an organization, it will be underperforming compared to its potential.
 If you learn to accept waste as the way you do business, you will be wasting resources and capacity and may jeopardize the well being of the organization.

-- Employees are aware of the waste and can feel frustrated by it.
 An abundance of waste in an organization will create a frustrating environment for the people doing the work.
 Furthermore, it can create an unsafe place to work.

-- Waste will impact the quality of the product and service.
 Because waste has the tendency to affect your product or service, it could also affect your customer.
 Nothing will lose you a customer faster than a poor product or service.
 Eliminate the waste, and you will likely be able to satisfy your customer to a higher degree.

 An industry example of the 8 wastes of lean